astral-sh/rye/docs/guide/publish.md

 ### --yes

-You can optionally set the `--yes` flag to skip the confirmation prompt, this can be useful for CI/CD pipelines.
+You can optionally set the `--yes` flag to skip the confirmation prompt.
+This can be useful for CI/CD pipelines.

 ```
 rye publish --token <your_token> --yes
 ```

-In the backend, rye save the credentials info in the `$HOME/.rye/credentials`, it means you don't need to provide the credentials info next time.
+Rye will store your repository info in `$HOME/.rye/credentials` for future use.